fradamt/ssf/high_level/README.md

 ## Status

-The current specification is just a start and is therefore rather incomplete.
+The current specification is just a start and is therefore is still incomplete.

+A list of TODOs and Known Issues are detailed in the file [TODO_and_KNOWN_ISSUES.md](TODO_and_KNOWN_ISSUES.md).

 ## Intent